 In conjunction with TAG (Transgender Advocacy Group) the Oberlin Office of Residential Education has developed a housing policy that we hope will meet the needs and comfort levels of every student on campus.
 Students are permitted to room with other students of any gender in any dorm, hall, or village house on campus except where specific gender themes are applicable.
-These include several women-only halls on campus, Baldwin Cottage the Women/Trans* Collective,as well as the Edmonia Lewis Center (ELC), which is a village housing safe space option for women and transgender students.
+These include several women-only floors on campus including Baldwin Cottage the Women/Trans* Collective which is a safe space option for women and transgender students.

 If you are a current student, incoming student, parent or prospective student, and you have questions or concerns regarding Oberlin's policies regarding gender, please contact the professional offices and staff listed below.